trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## ╸ Configure WireGuard With `Adguard/Unbound/Cloudflare` ╸

-_Remember this is for when you are connected to WireGuard VPN on an outside network or at home 24/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up).
+_Remember this is for when you are connected to WireGuard VPN on an outside network or at home 24/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up fro my experience).
 * In wireguard app, select your tunnel and select edit (pencil on top right)

 * Under Dns servers enter `pi's ip` and save (IPv4 & IPv6)